-Sizes of Hamster Wheels
+Sizes of Wheels

-- Silent Spinner - This wheel is available in three sizes.
-It uses ball bearings for quiet operation and can be used free standing or attached to the cage bars.
+- Silent Spinner: This wheel is available in three sizes.
+It uses ball bearings for quiet operation and can be used standing free or attached to the cage bars.

-- Comfort Wheel - The Comfort Wheel comes in a few sizes and can be used as a free standing wheel or attached to the cage.
+- Comfort Wheel: The Comfort Wheel comes in a few sizes and can be used as a free-standing wheel or attached to the cage.

 The following wheels expand your hamsters modular home by attaching externally.
 However, these wheels have the same problems as plastic modular cages—they are poorly ventilated (so your hamster could potentially overheat) and are difficult to clean.
 Most people will have to completely disassemble the cage on a regular basis or use baby bottle brushes to clean these wheels and the rest of the tubes in the cage.

-- CritterTrail Snap-On Comfort Wheel - This is an enclosed wheel that attaches to the side of CritterTrail system cages as well as CritterTrail Fun-nel tubes.
+- CritterTrail Snap-On Comfort Wheel: This is an enclosed wheel that attaches to the side of CritterTrail system cages as well as CritterTrail Fun-nel tubes.
 It is a fairly small wheel and is not recommended for Syrian and other larger hamsters.

 - S.A.M.
-Workout Wheel - This wheel is compatible with S.A.M. cage systems.
+Workout Wheel: This wheel is compatible with S.A.M. cage systems.
 It attaches to the outside of the cage and is only suitable for dwarf hamsters due to its small size.